 The CTech requirements and assessment are robust but achievable for those who have established a career in IT and can demonstrate competence in chosen areas.

-Applicants must have been successfully operating at SFIA Level 3 for at least a year.
+Applicants must be a member of ITP and have been successfully operating at SFIA Level 3 for at least a year.
 This usually means three to four years of combined IT education and professional practice.

 As a guide this might be: